yhchiu/chrome-request-monitor/README.md

 - 🔍 **Real-time Monitoring**: Automatically monitors all network requests on active tabs
 - 📋 **Custom Rules**: Supports multiple matching patterns (contains, starts with, ends with, regex)
 - 📌 **Page Overlay Display**: Shows notification boxes on pages when matching URLs are found
+- 🎯 **Tab Filtering**: Option to display URLs from all tabs or current tab only
 - 📊 **Unified Management**: View all found URLs in the popup window
 - ⚙️ **Flexible Settings**: Easily manage matching rules through the options page
 - 📋 **One-click Copy**: Quickly copy found URLs